Google’s secretive ATAP lab is imagining the future of smart devices

 After multiple iterations, ATAP had a Soli chip that looks tiny even when sitting next to a pushpin.
 That’s what went into the Pixel 4 to enable its Motion Sense features.

 As part of the Pixel 4, Soli has received mixed reviews, ranging from “Soli is great for the Pixel 4” to “In a smartphone … Soli makes zero sense.”
-With Google reportedly disappointed by the phone’s sales, Soli apparently isn’t the first example of an ATAP invention triumphantly becoming a major selling point for a hit product.
-Still, being part of a Google flagship phone a far bigger deal than if it had arrived in something more inherently niche-y such as Lenovo’s Phab 2 Pro, the first phone to incorporate ATAP’s Tango space-mapping technology.
-If Soli shows up in future Google devices in more refined form, we’ll know that Google is serious about giving ATAP’s work every chance to succeed.
+With Google reportedly disappointed by the phone’s sales, Soli isn’t the first example of an ATAP invention triumphantly becoming a major selling point for a hit product.
+Still, being part of a Google flagship phone was a far bigger vote of confidence than if it had arrived in something more inherently niche-y such as Lenovo’s Phab 2 Pro, the first phone to incorporate ATAP’s Tango space-mapping technology.

+If Soli shows up in future Google devices in more refined form, we’ll know that Google is serious about giving ATAP’s innovations every chance to succeed.

 A smart pen, not a pen-shaped computer